JujuAdams/iota/latest/setting-up.md

 ## Input

 So far, we've been reading user input via GameMaker's native functionality.
-This is mostly fine but you will immediately run into problems if you're looking to use momentary input for actions such as jumping, shooting, selecting menu options etc. For the sake of clarity, a momentary input is any input value that is set for a single cycle and then automatically reset to a default value.
+This is mostly fine but you will immediately run into problems if you're looking to use momentary input for actions such as jumping, shooting, selecting menu options etc. For the sake of clarity, a momentary input is any input value that is set for a single tick and then automatically reset to a default value.
 Any value returned from `keyboard_check_pressed()` and `mouse_button_check_released()` and the like is inherently a momentary value.
 You may be able to use iota's variable system to cope with this, but it's easier to use the native iota input system instead.

 Let's revisit our input checking code and refactor it to use the input system.
-We currently have the following as our cycle method:
+We currently have the following as our tick method:

 ```GML
 function()